 The short answer is yes, there are several types of plungers available on the market, and most will take care of common household clogs.
 The key is to know which one is the best for a particular plunging task.
 So let’s take a look at the best plungers to dislodge the clog and how those plungers work.

+A plunger is a convenient tool that will help get things moving again without the help of an experienced plumber–but not all plungers are the same.
 Here are some of the most common types of plungers and where you should use them.

-Sink Plunger (or Cup Plunger)
+- Sink Plunger

+The cup lays flat over the drain and creates a vacuum when pushed up and down.
+By creating a vacuum, it can easily remove the clog and get the water flowing again.
 This type of plunger is not usually good for toilets, because it’s hard to create a seal that’s tight enough for suctioning.

 Just like the name suggests, this plunger looks like an accordion.
 These are created specifically for toilet clogs.
 They have a smaller cup that fits over the drain inside of the toilet bowl.
 It can be a little bit difficult to use at first, but it’s very effective in clearing clogs once you get a good seal over the drain.

+Like the accordion plunger, the flange allows you to create a tight seal within the bowl for plunging.
+For best results, you’ll want to get all of the air out of the plunger cup by pressing it down slowly to create the suction.
+This will reduce the air in the cup and seal it better.

 It is very frustrating to be using your plunger and not see any result.
-So, when you’re using the plunger, be sure you get the air out of the plunger cup by pressing it down slowly to create the suction.
-This will reduce air in the cup and seal it better.

-In addition, be sure you’re pushing the plunger straight and vertical in the drain to create suction.
+So be sure you’re pushing the plunger straight and vertically in the drain to create suction.
 Don’t be tempted to angle the plunger, as this will not give you the amount of force that’s needed to keep the seal in place.